 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from entering your Roanoke home.
-That's maximum air filtration, but would also be a terrible way to live.
+Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from coming inside your Roanoke home.
+That's all-out air filtration, but would also be the least comfortable way to go.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning service advisor to confirm your system has the capability of moving the suitable quantity of air through higher efficiency filters.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used on the advice of your Service Experts Heating & Air Conditioning representative to ensure your system has the capability of moving the proper quantity of air through higher efficiency filters.
 You probably do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

-Filtration has changed significantly over the past few years.
+Filtration has changed significantly over the past ten years.
 Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-Today it’s a whole new ballgame.
-Roanoke area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+But (in the words of Bob Dylan) the times they are a changing.
+Roanoke area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!